Fathima-Parli/sql-data-warehouse-project/README.md

 # About Me

 Hi!
 I'm **Fathima**.
-I'm an Btech Cse Student and passionate about data
+I'm an Btech Cse Student and passionate about data field, I love turning raw data into meaningful insights.